Beatriz Vasquez

-Beatriz Vasquez is a Mexican American artist and self-proclaimed artivist based in Indianapolis, Indiana.
+Beatriz Vasquez is a Mexican-American artist and self-proclaimed artivist based in Indianapolis, Indiana.
 Vasquez practices papel picado, a traditional Mexican artform created through the cutting and hanging of paper for the purpose of decoration.
 Throughout her artistic career, she has cut large-scale papel picado artworks as well as paper clothing and sculpture.
-Vasquez has displayed and taught her practice at institutions such as the Indianapolis Children's Museum, the Herron School of Art and Design, the Eiteljorg Museum, Gallery 924, the Richmond Art Museum, and the Kurt Vonnegut Museum and Library.
+Vasquez is a U.S. Artist Ambassador with the Art in Embassies Program under U.S. Ambassador Maria Brewer in Maseru Lesotho, Africa.
+Vasquez participated in a one-week intensive programing creating international connections through her art practice, led cultural art forums with Lesotho Artists and learned from indigenous artisans of African culture.
+Vasquez is a bilingual teaching artist with Arts for Learning Indiana Art with a Purpose and Asante Art Institute, and taught her practice at institutions such as the Indianapolis Children's Museum, the Herron School of Art and Design, the Eiteljorg Museum, Gallery 924, the Richmond Art Museum, Indianapolis Public Schools and the Kurt Vonnegut Museum and Library.

 Early life and education

-Vasquez was born and raised in the town of Brownsville, Texas on the border between Mexico and America while also spending much of her time with family in Matamoros, Mexico.
+Vasquez was born and raised in the town of Brownsville, Texas, on the border between Mexico and America while also spending much of her time with family in Matamoros, Mexico.
 First inspired to purse the arts by her grandfather, a master carpenter in Mexico who taught his craft to the youth, Vasquez went on to attend the Herron School of Art and Design, graduating in 2006 with a BFA in general fine arts with a focus on illustrating children's books.
 At Herron, Vasquez was not taught the art of papel picado.
 Instead, she picked up the indigenous craft after visiting her family in Mexico post-graduation and went on to put her own spin on the practice by utilizing an X-ACTO knife instead of the traditional tools of nails and hammers.